skip to content

 Overpronation

-When your foot rolls abnormally inward, putting you at risk for harm.
+Overpronation is one of the most common pronation types in runners.
+This happens when your foot rolls abnormally inward, putting you at risk for harm.
 Overpronators may benefit from motion control or stability footwear.
 On the inside of your soles at the ball of your foot, look for wear patterns close to your big toe.

 Supination (Underpronation)